neuroinfolab/GeneEx2Conn/README.md

 See `sim/sim_run.py` for further details. _Note: All Jupyter notebooks must be run from the root directory._

 ## Cross-validation
-Careful train-test splits and null testing are critical to account for spatial autocorrelation in population average brain maps. `/data/cv_split.py` implements 4 train-test split styles: random, spatial (based on euclidean coordinates), community (based on Louvain communities), schaefer (based on Schafer parcellation functional subnetworks).
+Careful train-test splits and null testing are critical to account for spatial autocorrelation in population average brain maps. `/data/cv_split.py` implements 4 train-test split styles: random, spatial (based on euclidean coordinates), community (based on Louvain communities), schaefer (based on Schaefer parcellation functional subnetworks).
 Random and spatial splits are visualized below for `random seed=42`.
 <div style="display: flex; justify-content: center;">
   <table>
     <tr>